Bruce L. Gillingham: Naval career

 Gillingham was commissioned into the United States Navy as an ensign in 1982.
 Early in his career, Gillingham completed a surgical internship and an orthopedic residency at Naval Medical Center San Diego.
 He was promoted to lieutenant commander in 1990.
 He also completed subspecialty training as a pediatric orthopedic surgeon at the Hospital for Sick Children in Toronto, Canada in 1995, qualifying as an undersea and diving medical officer.

 Gillingham's operational tours include a period aboard the hospital ship USNS Mercy (T-AH-19) as staff orthopedic surgeon and as director of surgical services.
 He deployed in support of Operation Iraqi Freedom II as battalion chief of forward professional service for the 1st Force Service Support Group and officer in charge of the Surgical Shock Trauma Platoon, achieving a 98% combat casualty survival rate while providing Echelon II surgical care during Operation Phantom Fury.

 His shore assignments include director of Pediatric Orthopedic and Scoliosis Surgery; Associate Orthopedic Residency Program director; and director of Surgical Services.
 While assigned to Naval Medical Center San Diego, Gillingham played a principal role in establishing the Comprehensive Combat and Complex Casualty Care Center (C5).

 Gillingham was commander of Naval Hospital Jacksonville from 2008 to July 2010, United States Pacific Fleet surgeon from 2010 to 2012, and United States Fleet Forces Command fleet surgeon from 2012 to 2013.
-Promoted to rear admiral (lower half) in July 2013, his first flag assignment was as commander of Navy Medicine West (now Navy Medical Forces Pacific) from 2013 to 2016 and simultaneously dual-hatted as commander of Navy Medical Center San Diego from December 4, 2013 to October 10, 2014.
+Promoted to rear admiral (lower half) in July 2013, his first flag assignment was as commander of Navy Medicine West (now Navy Medical Forces Pacific) from 2013 to 2016 and simultaneously dual-hatted as commander of Navy Medical Center San Diego from December 4, 2013, to October 10, 2014.

 He was promoted to rear admiral in 2016 and assigned as the first chief quality officer and deputy chief of medical operations of the Bureau of Medicine and Surgery until 2018.
 Prior to his present assignment, Gillingham succeeded Tina A. Davidson as director of medical resources, plans, and policy, N0931, of the United States Navy from 2018 to 2019.

-Gillingham was confirmed as surgeon general of the Navy on October 31, 2019 and succeeded C. Forrest Faison III on November 1.
-He is scheduled to retire in March 2023, with a retirement ceremony set for March 27.
+Gillingham was confirmed as surgeon general of the Navy on October 31, 2019, and succeeded C. Forrest Faison III on November 1.
+His retirement ceremony was held on March 27, 2023.

+Personal

+In the 2024 United States presidential election, Gillingham endorsed Kamala Harris.